DizzyHSlightlyVoided/UIconEdit/ClassReference.md

 `width` or `height` is less than [`IconEntry.MinDimension`](#field-public-const-systemint16-mindimension--1) or is greater than [`IconEntry.MaxDimension`](#field-public-const-systemint16-maxdimension--768).

 --------------------------------------------------
-## Constructor: `public IconEntry(System.Windows.Media.Imaging.BitmapSource baseImage, System.Int16 bitDepth, System.Int16 width, UIconEdit.BitDepth height)`
+## Constructor: `public IconEntry(System.Windows.Media.Imaging.BitmapSource baseImage, System.Int16 width, System.Int16 height, UIconEdit.BitDepth bitDepth, System.Byte alphaThreshold)`

 Creates a new instance with the specified image.
 * `baseImage`: The image associated with the current instance.
-* `bitDepth`: Indicates the bit depth of the resulting image.
 * `width`: The width of the new image.
 * `height`: The height of the new image.
+* `bitDepth`: Indicates the bit depth of the resulting image.
+* `alphaThreshold`: If the alpha value of a given pixel is below this value, that pixel will be fully transparent.
+If the alpha value is greater than or equal to this value, the pixel will be fully opaque.

 ### Exceptions